sambunting/nuxt-docs/docs/listr2/content/en/getting-started/creating-a-new-instance.md

 ## Generate New Class

 Create a new task list.
-It will returns a Listr class.
+It will return a Listr class.

 ```typescript
 import { Listr } from 'listr2'